bfontaine/clygments/README.md

 ```

 It exposes only one function, `highlight`.
 Give it your code as a string, its
-language and the desired output and it’ll do that for you :)

-It’ll return a string or `nil` if there was an error, like an unsupported
+language and the desired output.
+It returns a string, or `nil` if there is an error
-language or output.
+like an unsupported language or output.

 ### Example